Coupling quantum spin ice to matter on the centered pyrochlore lattice: Acknowledgments

-\textbf{Acknowledgments -} We wish to thank J. Hall{\'e}n, M. Hermele, J. Knolle, and Y. Iqbal for insightful discussions.
+We wish to thank B. Sbierski for useful comments on the manuscript and J. Hall{\'e}n, M. Hermele, J. Knolle, and Y. Iqbal for insightful discussions.
 R.P.N. acknowledges financial support from ANR-23-CE30-0018.
 L.D.C.J.\ acknowledges financial support from ANR-23-CE30-0038-01 and thanks LMU for their hospitality in August 2024.
 L.P. acknowledges financial support from the Deutsche Forschungsgemeinschaft (DFG), project Nr 530111096.
 S.C. thanks CALMIP (grant 2024-P0677) and GENCI (project A0150500225) for computer resources.